department-of-veterans-affairs/vagov-content/pages/burials-memorials/memorial-items/burial-flags.md

 **Bring the application form to:**
 - A funeral director, **or**
 - [A VA regional benefit office](/find-locations/?facilityType=benefits), **or**
 - A United States post office.
 Call ahead to make sure your local post office has burial flags.
+If they don't, they can direct you to one that does.

 ## How do I care for the flag?